-In a nutshell, every crypto transactions costs some money that is paid to the network validators (miners or stakers).
-In addition to this, some platforms you use, like exchanges, charge their own fees for the services they provide.
+In a nutshell, every crypto transaction costs some money that is paid to the network validators (miners or stakers).
+In addition, some platforms you use, like exchanges, charge their own fees for the services they provide.

 What’s a hardware wallet?

 Hackers and security flaws in the software make software wallets unsafe.
 Unlike software wallets, which are based on third-party code that runs on your internet-connected laptop or mobile device, hardware wallets are completely independent devices that ‘live’ outside the internet.

 They do not rely on a central server to manage your funds.
 Instead, they store your private keys securely on a tamper-resistant microchip.
 That secure chip is used to sign every transaction.

 Bitcoin transactions are sent from your computer to the hardware wallet, where they are signed and then sent back to your computer.
 This ensures that your private keys are never stored on your computer, making you far more secure.
 In this way, hardware wallet ensures that no one else can use your money without your knowledge.
 Because of this, hardware wallets are considered safest option to store crypto coins.

 How to send bitcoin to a hardware wallet?

 To learn how to transfer bitcoin to a hardware wallet, you must first get a hardware wallet.
 They are not free so you will need to cash out $100+ for the best devices from the industry.

 - Buy a hardware wallet.
 You have many options, some of them are Trezor, Ledger Nano S, and Ledger Nano X.

 - Plug it into your laptop (or connect via bluetooth in the case of Nano X) and launch the official software of the hardware wallet on your device.
 To set it up properly, just follow the on-screen prompts.
 During setup, you’ll be asked to create a PIN.